Bathroom Exhaust Fan Size Calculator

 These values show the general pattern: as room area grows and fixtures are added, the fan size recommendation rises quickly.
 They also reinforce why rounding up is common.
 Fan models usually come in standard capacities such as 50, 80, 110, 150, or 200 CFM.
 If your exact need falls between listed sizes, the safer choice is almost always the next higher rating rather than the next lower one.

 This calculator is designed for residential planning and quick comparisons, not for engineering sign-off on every ventilation detail.
 It assumes the room dimensions are accurate, the ACH target reflects how the bathroom is used, and the added fixture allowance of 50 CFM per extra fixture is appropriate for your project.
 Local codes, manufacturer instructions, and special-use spaces may require different methods.
-In some jurisdictions, ventilation requirements are tied to intermittent or continuous operation, minimum sound ratings, or code-specific fan performance at actual installed static pressure.
+In some jurisdictions, ventilation requirements are tied to intermittent or continuous operation, minimum sound ratings, or fan performance at the static pressure created by the installed duct system.

 The result also does not directly model every real installation variable.
 It does not calculate pressure losses from long duct runs, account for severely restricted exterior caps, or estimate how a fan behaves if the duct diameter is undersized.
 It does not replace decisions about timer settings, humidity-sensor controls, make-up air, or whether a window is being relied upon as part of the ventilation strategy.
 For ordinary bathrooms, the estimate is still very useful, but it should be treated as a solid planning number rather than an absolute promise of performance under every installation condition.